Virgilio Piñera: Censorship in Cuba

+Virgilio Piñera was arrested in the Night of the Three Ps in 1961 and briefly detained, but was released shortly after due to international pressure.

 Beginning in 1971, Piñera was ostracized by the Cuban government and literary establishment because of his sharply divergent ideological beliefs and his homosexuality.
 He died on October 18, 1979, and his remains were buried in his native Cárdenas.